plzin/plzin.github.io/posts/perm-poly.md

 <a id="alt-proof-characterization"></a>

 # Appendix: Characterization of Binary Permutation Polynomials using Hensel's Lemma
-A general form of Hensel's Lemma is a statement about lifting factorizations of polynomials mod $p$ to factorizations mod $p^m$.
+Usually Hensel's Lemma is presented as a statement about lifting factorizations of polynomials mod $p$ to factorizations mod $p^m$.
 We will only need the special case of lifting roots:
 <div class="theorem">
-<div>Hensel Lifting of Simple Roots</div>
+<div>Theorem: Hensel Lifting of Simple Roots</div>
 Let $F\in\Z[X]$, $p$ be a prime number and $m\geq 1$ an integer.
 If $r\in\Z$ is a simple root of $f$ mod $p$, i.e.
 $$f(r)=0\bmod{p}\quad \text{and}\quad f'(r)\neq 0\bmod{p}$$